gonaumov/sexGangstersBizBot/README.md

 ![ScreenShot](/screenshots/install2.png)

-4. Then you can leave firefox browser open on bussisess url: http://www.sexgangsters.com/#business and go to your work.
+4. Then you can leave firefox browser opened in bussiness url: http://www.sexgangsters.com/#business and go to your work.
 ![ScreenShot](/screenshots/usage.png)